isabella232/win32-pr.es-es/desktop-src/DirectShow/camschedule-getadvisecount.md

 ## <a name="return-value"></a>Valor devuelto

-Devuelve el número de solicitudes de asesoramiento pendientes.
+Devuelve el número de solicitudes de aviso pendientes.

 ## <a name="requirements"></a>Requisitos